shuiallen/p4.nanners.biz/README.md

 The quick list has items that are like reminders for today.
 The quick list is printable.
 It is also savable as a whole unit.
 When you reload it, you can pick items to make into real tasks to save.

-My application:

-You must create a user, sign in to use the site

-You can view your profile  (All code from P2)

-Working functionality
-- create new tasks
-- view a list of all open tasks
-- the tasks in the list are sortable by dragging them
-- Record time spent on an individual task
-- edit a task
-- update the status to done

-Not Working!
-- Requires ability to update a task